 “Halford’s enlightening memoir is a must-read for those interested in My Utmost for His Highest or evangelicalism in the 21st century.”—Publisher’s Weekly (starred review)

-My Utmost: A Devotional Memoir is out this month from Knopf.
-It’s an intimate exploration of one of the best-selling Evangelical daily devotionals of all time, Oswald Chambers’s My Utmost for His Highest, told through the story of one reader’s decades-long devotion to the book.
+My Utmost: A Devotional Memoir is an intimate exploration of one of the best-selling Evangelical daily devotionals of all time, Oswald Chambers’s My Utmost for His Highest, told through the story of one reader’s decades-long devotion to the book.
 Moving between the author’s conservative Evangelical upbringing in Texas to her adult life in New York and France, My Utmost illuminates the ties between religion, culture, and place, and the ability of faith—and literature—to transcend them.
 Read more about the book, or order a copy .